metapolator/metapolator/elements-of-design.md

 **example**: with the components we got up to now it is very easy to set up a view that is filtered to show only the glyphs ‘a’ and ‘g’, for 3 master fonts (i.e. 6 glyphs are on the screen).
 Now the 3 ‘a’s can be multi-selected and a parameter change at glyph level can be done.
 Next, for all 6 glyphs one point is selected (6 points in total multi-selected) and the point parameter tension-in is lowered a bit (to 90% of its previous value).
 Finally, nothing is highlighted and for the 3 masters a parameter change is made at master level.

 ### 4. down to the bone
 From a certain display size (say, 144pt) and up, it becomes feasible to directly manipulate (i.e. edit using the mouse) the skeletons.
 These can then be shown for a glyph on mouse-over.
-Approaching pints or lines enlarges them to be able to grab them faster, shaving fractions of a second of the time for each action.
+Approaching points or lines enlarges them to be able to grab them faster, shaving fractions of a second of the time for each action.

+### 5. it’s alive
+Immediate, live update of parameters & skeleton changes means in practice within 500ms.
+The bad news is that _every_ instance of what is being worked on must update simultaneously; the good news is that only what is visible needs to update.

 ### 6. managing
 Ah yeah, what is special about the character range view?
 It is the only one where it makes sense to offer glyph management (add, sort and delete).